Grand juror speaks after judge ruling in Breonna Taylor case

 The grand juror’s attorney, Kevin Glowgower, said his client’s chief complaint was the way in which the results were “portrayed to the public as to who made what decisions and who agreed with what decisions.”

-The grand juror had no further plans to speak about the proceedings on Tuesday beyond the statement, Glowgower said.
+The grand juror had no further plans to speak about the proceedings beyond Tuesday’s statement, Glowgower said.

+Ben Crump, an attorney for Taylor’s family, said Cameron “took the decision out of the grand jury’s hands” and said the grand juror’s statement was “confirmation of Cameron’s dereliction of duties.”

 Cameron has acknowledged his prosecutors did not introduce any homicide charges against two officers who shot Taylor, and said it was because they were justified in returning fire after Walker shot at them.